pgroonga/pgroonga.github.io/reference/operators/match-v2.md

 -- (1 row)
 ```

-You can customize how to compute score confirm.
+You can customize how to compute score.
 For example, you can limit the score of `content` column to `0.5`.

 ```sql
 SELECT *, pgroonga_score(tableoid, ctid) AS score